 Can I do SEO for my architecture firm myself?

-While you can learn the basics of SEO, it is a complex and time consuming discipline.
-A DIY approach often struggles to keep up with algorithm changes and the consistent effort required.
-Professional seo services for architects can execute a comprehensive strategy more effectively, freeing you to focus on your clients and projects.
+While you can learn the basics, SEO is a complex and time consuming discipline.
+A DIY approach often struggles to keep up with algorithm changes.
+Professional seo services for architects can execute a comprehensive strategy more effectively, freeing you to focus on your clients.

 What is more important: my website’s design or its SEO?

 They are both critical and work together.
 A beautiful website with no SEO will struggle to attract visitors.
-A technically optimized site with poor design will fail to convert the traffic it gets.
+An optimized site with poor design will fail to convert the traffic it gets.
 The ideal approach is a visually stunning website built on a technically sound and SEO friendly foundation.

 How much should I budget for SEO services?

-The cost can vary widely depending on the scope of services and the competitiveness of your market.
+The cost can vary widely.
 Traditional agencies can be expensive.
-However, modern, technology driven solutions like Rankai offer comprehensive programs at a more accessible price point, making professional SEO attainable for firms of all sizes.
+However, modern, technology driven solutions offer comprehensive programs at a more accessible price point.
 You can explore affordable seo services for architects to see how they can fit your budget.